SuzieP/Portfolio/README.md

 ###### The analysis

-I conducted an exploratory analysis of the survey results that unveiled the significance of Learning & Development strategies in organizational performance, the top L&D skills achieved and the top L&D skills needed across 2018-2020 and the top L&D barriers across 2018-2020.
+I conducted an exploratory analysis of the survey results that unveiled the significance of Learning & Development strategies in organizational performance, the top L&D skills achieved and top L&D skills needed across 2018-2020 as well as the top L&D barriers across 2018-2020.

 ###### The results